-This is an abbreviated list of definitions for words or terms particularly relevent to this Compliance Document.
+This is an abbreviated list of definitions for words or terms particularly relevent to these Verification Methods and Acceptable Solutions.
 The definitions for any other italicised words may be found in the New Zealand Building Code Handbook.

 - Adequate Adequate to achieve the objectives of the Building Code. - Air gap The vertical distance through air between the lowest point of the water supply outlet and the flood level rim of the equipment or the fixture into which the outlet discharges. - Amenity means an attribute of a building which contributes to the health, physical independence, and well being of the building's users but which is not associated with disease or a specific illness. - Backflow The unplanned reversal of flow of water or mixtures of water and contaminants into the water supply system.
-See back-siphonage and back-pressure. - Backflow prevention device A device that prevents backflow. - Back-pressure A backflow condition caused by the downstream pressure becoming greater than the supply pressure. - Back-siphonage A backflow condition caused by the supply pressure becoming less than the downstream pressure. - Building has the meaning ascribed to it by sections 8 and 9 of the Building Act 2004. - Check valve A valve that permits flow in one direction but prevents a return flow and is part of a backflow prevention device. - Cladding The exterior weather-resistant surface of a building.
+See back-siphonage and back-pressure. - Backflow prevention device A device that prevents backflow. - Back-pressure A backflow condition c used by the downstream pressure be or ng greater than me supply pressure. - Back-siphonage A backflow conartion caused by the supply pressure becoming less than the downstream pressure. - Building has the meaning ascribed to it by sections 8 and 9 of the Building Act 2004. - Check valve A valve that permits flow in one direction but prevents a return flow and is part of a backflow prevention device. - Cladding The exterior weather-resistant surface of a building.